+Recesses and time of final adjournment;

-Next meeting--date and location
+Next meeting: date, time, and location.

-Copies of handouts and subgroup reports may be included in the minutes or made available as separate items.

-6.6 Subgroup Meetings

-A subgroup of a WG shall announce all electronic meetings at least 10 days in advance, except for electronic meetings concerning only regulatory communications, which shall be announced at least 5 days in advance.
-All face to face meetings of a subgroup of a WG shall be announced at least 30 days in advance.

-7.0.
-Voting
+All submissions, presentations, and reports considered during the meeting shall be referenced in the minutes, identifying the source of the submission.
+URLs should be provided where possible.
+See https://standards.ieee.org/content/dam/ieee-standards/standards/web/documents/other/stdslaw.pdf and IEEE SA Operations Manual clause on “Recordings of the Proceedings of Standards Development Meetings” for additional information.

+The following shall not be recorded in minutes:

+Transcriptions of detailed discussions;

+Attributions of comments to specific participants.Voting

-7.1 Approval of an Action
+Approval of an Action

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.
+This clause shall not be modified except to be compliant with the Standard Committee’s procedures.

-Approval of an action requires approval by a majority (or three-quarters) vote as specified below in 7.1.1 (majority) and 7.1.2 (three-quarters) vote is defined as either:
+Approval of an action requires approval by a majority (or three-fourths) vote as specified in subclauses 7.1.1 (majority) and 7.1.2 (three-fourths) and may occur in the following instances:

-At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or three-quarters) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.
+At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or three-fourths) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.

-By electronic means (including email), a vote carried by majority (or three-quarters) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Working Group responded.
+By electronic means (including email), a vote carried by majority (or three-fourths) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Working Group responded.

+The Chair (or presiding officer) may exercise their vote only when it could affect the outcome or when the vote is by electronic or letter ballot.

-7.1.1 Actions Requiring Approval by a Majority Vote
+Actions Requiring Approval by a Majority Vote

+This clause shall not be modified except for (1) moving actions to 7.1.2, (2) adding actions.

+The following actions require approval by a majority vote:

+Formation or modification of a subgroup, including its procedures, scope, and duties;

+Disbandment of subgroups;

+Approval of minutes.

+To request Standards Committee approval of creation of a study group or industry connections activity

+Actions Requiring Approval by a Three-fourths Vote

 This clause shall not be modified except to include additional voting actions.
-Items in 7.1.1 may be moved to 7.1.2 if desired.

-The following actions require approval by a majority vote

-Approval of minutes.

-To request IEEE 802 Executive Committee approval of creation of a study group or industry connections activity

-7.1.2 Actions Requiring Approval by a Three-Quarters Vote

-This clause shall not be modified except to include additional voting actions, or to be compliant with the Sponsor’s procedures.

-The following actions require approval by a three-quarters vote:
+The following actions require approval by a three-fourths vote.
+Once approved, items a) and b) require approval by the Standards Committee or their designee and items c) and e) require approval by the Standards Committee:

+Beginning an IEEE Standards Association ballot for a draft standard.
+(Separate approvals are not required for recirculation ballots.);

+Modification to a Project Authorization Request (PAR);

-Approval of change of the Working Group scope *
+Modification to the Working Group Policies and Procedures;

-Establishment of fees, if necessary
+Establishment of fees;

-Approval to move the draft standards project to the Sponsor for IEEE Standards Sponsor ballot

-Any matter regarding the establishment or modification of a PAR or that would make a non-editorial change to a draft standard

-A decision to submit a draft standard or a revised standard to the Sponsor for conduct of Sponsor Ballot.
-See 9.6 for additional constraints

-Initiate officer elections other than at the first plenary session of even numbered years.

-Adoption of an Operations Manual or revisions thereof

-Formation of a subgroup (with the exception of a study group or industry connections activity) including its procedures, scope, and duties

-Disbandment of a subgroup when no other provisions to disband are in place or prior to its completion

-Any other technical matter not defined elsewhere in this document

-* Item a) is subject to confirmation by the Sponsor.
+Removal of an officer (see subclause 3.4).

+Approval of public statements (see Clause 8).

-7.2 Voting Between Meetings
+Voting Between Meetings

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.
+This clause shall not be modified.

-At the discretion of the Chair, the Working Group shall be allowed to conduct votes between meetings by the use of a letter or electronic ballot.
-If such actions are to be taken, they shall follow the rules of IEEE Bylaw I-300.4(4).
+The Working Group Chair shall conduct votes authorized by the Working Group in a timely fashion.
+The Working Group Chair may conduct votes between meetings by the use of a letter or electronic ballot.
+If such actions are to be taken, they shall follow the rules of IEEE Bylaw I-300.4(5) (paragraph 2).

-8.0 Communications
+For Working Groups within the IEEE Standards Association, unless a more restrictive requirement is specified in the governing documents of the Working Group, majority consent of those participating, provided a majority of the voting members of the Working Group respond, shall be required to approve an action taken without a meeting.
+The action and written confirmations shall be filed with the minutes of the Working Group.

+External Requests for Information

-This clause may be modified.
+This clause shall not be modified.